snk0911/csv2pdftable/README.md

 Converts all CSV/TSV/TXT files in the script directory to formatted PDF tables.
 Auto-detects delimiters, supports Unicode, runs in parallel.

-Originally built for data curation work at a company where Word couldn't handle large datasets — the document would grow to hundreds of pages and become completely unusable.
+Originally built for data curation work at a company where Word couldn't handle large datasets- The document would grow to hundreds of pages and become completely unusable.
 This script bypasses that limitation entirely.

 ## Setup